-- C. Appeal of Local-Level Decision - 1.
-The household may appeal the decision of the local-level administrative disqualification hearing to the Office of Administrative Courts.
+C. Appeal of Local-Level Decision

+- 1. The household may appeal the decision of the local-level administrative disqualification hearing to the Office of Administrative Courts.
 An appeal must be received by the local office or by the Office of Administrative Courts within fifteen (15) calendar days of the date of household receipt of the local-level decision.
 The household shall be allowed to participate as described in Section 4.803.44. - 2.
-If the household does appeal, the Office of Administrative Courts shall conduct the hearing, arrive at an initial decision and prepare and file with the Colorado Department of Human Services, a copy of the initial decision, which shall be promptly served on the parties.
-The local-level decision shall not be taken into consideration by the Office of Administrative Courts in making a determination of disqualification.
-However, timeliness of appeal of that decision may be considered. - 3.
 If the household member appeals a local-level hearing to a state-level hearing, the Office of Administrative Courts shall provide a written notice to that household member at least ten (10) calendar days in advance of the scheduled hearing.
 The ten (10) calendar day advance notice shall contain at a minimum: - a.
 The date, time, and place of the hearing. - b.
 A statement that the Office of Administrative Courts will dismiss the hearing request and the household member will be disqualified in accordance with the local hearing decision if the household member or its representative fails to appear for the hearing without good cause. - c.
 A statement that the hearing does not preclude civil or criminal prosecution, or from collecting the over-issuance. - d.
 A listing of the household members' rights. - e.
-A copy of the Office of Administrative Courts hearing procedures shall be attached to the ten (10) calendar day advance notice. - 4.
+A copy of the Office of Administrative Courts hearing procedures shall be attached to the ten (10) calendar day advance notice. - 3.
 If the household member fails to appear for the administrative disqualification hearing appeal, the Office of Administrative Courts (OAC) shall dismiss the hearing request.
 The Administrative Law Judge shall promptly serve copies of the order on the household member and the local office.
 The order shall inform the household member that he/she will continue to be disqualified in accordance with the local-level hearing decision.
 The household member will be afforded a ten (10) calendar day period from the date the order of dismissal was mailed to explain in a letter to the OAC the reason for failing to appear.
 If the OAC determines that the household member or its representative has good cause for not appearing, the Administrative Law Judge shall reschedule another hearing date.
-The disqualification period shall continue in effect pending the outcome of the rescheduled hearing.